 Another strand of explanations stresses the cultural value attached to a male offspring.
 According to Hindi tradition, only a son can light a man's funeral pyre.
-Similar beliefs characterize Chinese traditions, where lineage is traced solely through the male, and failure to produce a son is considered tantamount to "extinction" of the family line and an affront to core Confucian values.
-Traditional sayings such as "Raising a daughter is like watering a plant in another man's garden" or "A daughter is a thief" illustrate this sentiment, as does the current Chinese Law on Population and Birth PRC [2002, Article 22] which states: "[It is] forbidden to discriminate against or mistreat women who give birth to female infants and women who do not give birth [i.e., are infertile].
+Similar beliefs characterize Chinese traditions, where lineage is traced solely through the male, and failure to produce a son is considered tantamount to "extinction" of the family line, a grave affront to Confucian values which emphasize filial piety and ancestral worship.
+With Communism, Confucianism lost its status as State sanctioned doctrine, but its continued relevance is evident in the current Chinese Law on Population and Birth PRC [2002, Article 22] which states: "[It is] forbidden to discriminate against or mistreat women who give birth to female infants and women who do not give birth [i.e., are infertile].
 It is forbidden to discriminate against, mistreat, or abandon female infants."